-In September 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Employee Stock Purchase Plan (the "ESPP") which became effective in connection with the IPO.
+In September 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Employee Stock Purchase Plan (the "ESPP"), which became effective in connection with the IPO.
 The ESPP authorizes the issuance of shares of the Company's common stock pursuant to purchase rights granted to employees.
 A total of 1,225,067 shares of the Company's common stock were initially reserved for issuance under the ESPP.
-The number of shares reserved and available for issuance under the ESPP automatically increases each January 1 by 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee of the Company's board of directors.
-As of March 31, 2023, there were 1,225,067 shares reserved for issuance of awards under the ESPP.
+The number of shares reserved and available for issuance under the ESPP automatically increases on January 1 of each year by 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee of the Company's board of directors.
+As of June 30, 2023, there were 1,225,067 shares reserved for issuance of awards under the ESPP.